-- Areas that have been identified as being suitable to reptiles that are to be lost or bisected by the road must be made unsuitable for reptiles through destructive searching, thereby discouraging reptiles from using these areas and reducing the likelihood of fatalities.
-This requires vegetation being strimmed and removed under the supervision of an ecological clerk of works.
-Removal of vegetation should be undertaken during spring (March-October) when reptiles will be least affected. - Prior to strimming any natural/artificial reptile refugia must be removed if possible to an area outside the proposed route. - The first cut must reduce vegetation to a minimum height of 150mm.
-The strimmed areas should then be left for at least 24 hours so that any reptiles present can safely move out of the area. - A second cut will reduce the vegetation to a maximum of 20mm above ground level. - The arisings should be removed from the site and placed in an area not affected by the construction of the road. - A qualified herpetologist(s) will attempt to capture any reptiles that remain and release them into similar suitable habitats elsewhere or in sites already identified but not affected by the scheme.
+- 6.1.4 Areas that have been identified as being suitable to reptiles that would be lost or bisected by the proposed scheme will be made unsuitable for reptiles through destructive searching, thereby discouraging reptiles from using these areas and reducing the likelihood of fatalities.
+This requires vegetation to be strimmed and removed under the supervision of an Ecological Clerk of Works.
+Removal of vegetation should ideally be undertaken during March-October when reptiles will be least affected. - Prior to strimming any natural/artificial reptile refugia must be removed if possible, to an area outside that directly affected. - The first cut must reduce vegetation to a minimum height of 150mm.
+The strimmed areas should then be left for at least 24 hours so that any reptiles present can safely move out of the area. - A second cut will reduce the vegetation to a maximum of 20mm above ground level. - The arisings should be removed from the site and placed in an area not affected by the construction of the road. - 6.1.5 A qualified herpetologist(s) will attempt to capture any reptiles that remain and release them into similar suitable habitats elsewhere or in sites already identified but not affected by the scheme.
 Ideally, any reptiles caught should be released into areas adjacent or very close to their site of origin. - 6.1.6 The above activities will only be carried out after consultation with SNH to agree an appropriate methodology.